inwenis/kata/kata08.conflicting.objectives/README.md

 I rarely get the requirement for something to be fast.
 Usually it is "stable", "reliable", "readable" (requiered by other developers not by the business).

 Even when there is a requirement for speed, we need to have some common sense what is enoght.
 At which point will futher optimization by a too big trade off in readability?
-I'm working in C# usually, if I was supposed to write something "as optimal as possible" I could study C or Assembler but who would like to maintain this?
+I'm working in C# usually, if I was supposed to write something "as optimal as possible" I could study C or Assembler but who would like to maintain code written in Assembles in a company full of C# developers?
 And would anyone really like to pay for this degree of optimization?